caendesilva/Windowlight/README.md

 While open source, it's not designed to be self-hosted, and no support will be provided for that.
 Breaking changes may occur at any time without notice.
 Contributions however, are very much welcome!

+Also note that large parts of the app is quickly bodged together, and is not necessarily pretty or well-designed.